Showing posts with label Payasam (பாயசம்) by Thi. Janaki Raman. Show all posts

 10. Vatha Kulambu: a type of stew made of dried vegetables.

-11. Vibhoothi: a sacred ash, applied on body and forehead.
+11. Vibhoothi: a sacred ash, applied on the body and forehead.

 12. Agraharam: a distinct residential area earmarked for Brahmins.